Planning Ahead for Long-Term Care

 It’s not uncommon for seniors to get a reverse mortgage to pay for long-term care costs providing at least one spouse is still relatively healthy because it needs to be paid off within one year after a move.
 There are a few rules to consider, including never being able to owe more than the value of your home, you can borrow between 20 and 70 recent of the home’s value, closing costs are typically 2 to 8 percent of the loan amount.

 For those individuals who own their homes, selling the property is also an option when it comes to paying for the cost of long-term care.
 However, it’s always important to understand the local market to ensure you’re getting the best possible price for your house.
+Additionally, maintaining your home in top condition can significantly impact its value.
+Enlisting the help of gutter professionals in Wilkesboro, for example, can ensure that your gutters are functioning properly and add to your home’s overall appeal and marketability.
 If you’re unsure of your home’s value, you can use online tools to help you determine what it’s worth.

 Sell Your Life Insurance Policy